 (Pandemic in Los Angeles: Day 85)

-In less than three months, cities and households across America have gone from discussing precautions for COVID-19 to discussing the racial inequality that limits access to resources and safety all around the fences separating our communities.
-But the two have never been anything but linked: throughout this writing series, a number of stories and statistics have shone light on the barriers afforded to people by wealth, skin color, and the subsequent access to resources and even “an alternative truth” to America’s racial inequality and just who actually benefits from its staying power.
-But these issues themselves betray “older” roots.
+In less than three months, cities and households across America have gone from discussing precautions for COVID-19 to discussing the racial inequality that still limits access to resources for millions of non-whites in the U.S. But the two have never been anything but linked: throughout this writing series, a number of stories and statistics have shone light on the barriers afforded to people by wealth, skin color, and their associated access to resources, as well as even to “an alternative truth” to America’s racial inequality and its staying power.
+Yet even these issues betray “older” roots.

-In November 2016, the United States faced a choice between two denialist candidates, both of whom refused to confront racial politics in America as a matter of the nation’s core, or the bedrock on which its economy was built and on which it’s been sustained since the days of genocide, chattel slavery, dishonored treaties with Native American tribes, and more–and on which it’s still sustained.
+In November 2016, the United States faced a choice between not one, but two denialist candidates, both of whom refused to confront racial politics in America as a matter of the nation’s core, or the bedrock on which its economy was built– including genocide, chattel slavery, dishonored treaties with Native American tribes, and more–and on which it’s still sustained.

 One doesn’t need to recall Trump’s denials, since he will likely be remembered as the most ahistorical candidate and president of all time.
-But one also needs to look at the alternative to Trump at the time, sold to voters as Hillary Clinton.
+But one also needs to look at the alternative to Trump at the time.

 In 2016, when Hillary Clinton and her husband were each confronted by Black Lives Matter activists, both denied calls for acknowledging their roles in jailing countless Black and Latino men, including youth, by means of President-Clinton’s Crime Bill in 1994, which paved the way for 14 years of increased incarceration for Black and Latino bodies, including with an increase of death penalty sentences.

 In a meeting with Black Lives Matter leadership at the time, when Hillary Clinton was asked to admit her and her husband’s parts in this racist jail system, she told Black Lives Matter activists to ‘change policy, not hearts.‘